-Your computer comes with built-in 10/100 megabit per second (Mbps) Base-T (twisted-pair) Ethernet networking capability, which you can use to connect to a network or to a cable or DSL modem.
+Your computer comes with built-in 10/100/1000 megabit per second (Mbps) Base-T (twisted-pair) Ethernet networking capability, which you can use to connect to a network or to a cable or DSL modem.

 Connecting to a network gives you access to other computers.
 You may be able to store and retrieve information; use network printers, modems, and electronic mail; or connect to the Internet.
-You can also use Ethernet to share files between two computers or set up a small network.
-The Ethernet port on your eMac automatically detects other Ethernet devices.
-You don't need an Ethernet crossover cable to connect to other Ethernet devices.
+You can also share files between two computers or set up a small network.
+The Ethernet port on your iMac G5 automatically detects other Ethernet devices.
+You don't need a crossover cable to connect to other Ethernet devices.

-- Use 4-pair category 3 (Cat 3) Ethernet cables to connect to a 10Base-T Ethernet network. - Use 2-pair category 5 (Cat 5) Ethernet cables to connect to a 10Base-T or a 100Base-T Ethernet network.
+- Use 4-pair category 3 (Cat 3) Ethernet cables to connect to a 10Base-T Ethernet network. - Use 2-pair category 5 (Cat 5) Ethernet cables to connect to a 10Base-T, 100Base-T, or 1000Base-T Ethernet network.